titouancreach/vuejs-redux/README.md

 Simple binding between Vue and Redux.
 This allows to use multiple store if needed.
 This binding is inpired by [react-redux](https://github.com/reactjs/react-redux).
-This work in inserting a High Order Component that is able to pass down the state, existing props and bounded actions to the child component.
+This work in inserting a High Order Component (a.k.a HOC) that is able to pass down the state, existing props and bounded actions to the child component.

 Why you should use it:

-  - 48 lines of code (Easy to read/understand), easy to extend.
+  - 57 lines of code (Easy to read/understand), easy to extend.
   - Same API as [react-redux](https://github.com/reactjs/react-redux).
   - Combine multiple connect to be hydrated from multiple sources.
   - No hard coded dependencies between 'Vue' and the store, so more composable.
   - 0 dependency
   - Not polluated `data` (you can use the power of the `functional component`)
   - Support slots/named slots/scoped slots
+  - Support Vue events

 # Install